How many people do you know that can sincerely say they enjoy celebrating Valentine’s Day?

 Perfect for you if… you’re bored on Valentine’s Day.

-It Follows is stylish, creepy, and gripping.
-This supernatural horror will easily grab your attention and take your thoughts away from the sadness surrounding being single on Valentine Day.
-Critics loved it, we loved it, and you’re guaranteed to at the very least enjoy it.
-A friendly warning though — you might find yourself having some trust issues after this one.
+Gerald’s Game will easily grab your attention and take your thoughts away from the sadness surrounding being single on Valentine Day.
+A friendly warning though—you might find yourself having some trust issues after this one.

 Perfect for you if… you’re looking for something a little outside-the-box.